ADMINISTRATIVE AND PROFESSIONAL FACULTY SENATE BY-LAWS

 The President and Vice-President may be re-elected but cannot serve more than three consecutive years.
 The Secretary and Parliamentarian may be re-elected and serve an unlimited number of years.

 If a vacancy occurs in the office of the President, a new election shall take place.
 If a vacancy occurs among the elected officers other than the President, the President shall appoint, subject to the approval of the Executive Committee, a person to complete the vacated term of office.
+If there is a vacancy in the position of the Past President, the President shall appoint, subject to the approval of the Executive Committee, the current senator with the most years of full-time University employment to fill the position.
+If that senator declines, the President will continue to move down the line of service of current senators until the position is filled.
+Years of full-time employment will include Jefferson College of Health Sciences when applicable.

 Article VI – Duties of Officers